ddyjis/CMT212/Report.md

 ISO2Name_File.close()
 ```

 Besides, consider the nature of the datasets, mortality data is the number of death per 1000 children at birth while vaccine coverage data is the percentage of adoption.
 I standardise both datasets and prepare them for JavaScript to read.
-Moreover, I listed out the vaccine adopted by each country and save that to `data/Vaccine_in_Country.json`

 ```python
 # standardise data and arrange columns in increasing order for JavaScript to read